catherinehuang82/cs262project/notebook.md

 * Relative magnitudes of good and bad payoffs
 * The types of agents present and the proportion of each

+### Agent reliability distributions
+We initialize the population with a distribution of reliability scores.
+* Uniform: uniform distribution in range [0,1]
+* Normal: normal distribution with mean 1, stddev 1
+* Bernoulli: everyone has either perfect reliability (1) or none (0) w/ probability 0.5 each
+* Beta(2, 10): makes it more likely for agents to be unreliable

+We wanted to test results under each of these distributions.

+### Relative magnitudes of good and bad payoffs
+Upon a successful/unsuccessful encounter, both agents receive a good/bad payoff.

+Some experiments we wanted to try:
+* Good/bad payoffs are equal (e.g. good payoff = 1, bad payoff = -1)
+* Skewed good payoff and different magnitudes (e.g. good payoff = 3, bad payoff = -1)
+* Skewed bad payoff and different magnitudes (e.g. good payoff = 1, bad payoff = -2)
+* Passive agent receives more payoffs (e.g. upon good encounter, passive/active agents receive 3/1 payoffs respectively; upon bad encounter, passive/active agents receive -1/-3 payoffs respectively)
+* Active agent receives more payoffs

+### Types of agents present and the proportion of each
+Agent types:
+* learn_trust: the agent initializes their opinion of each agent to the expected value (e.g. 0.5 for a uniform(0,1) distribution), then updates their opinions over time.
+Their likelihood of accepting an encounter from an agent is proportional to their opinion of them.
+* know_reliability: the agent has perfect information, i.e. knows every agent's true reliability.
+* always_accept: the agent accepts all interactions.
+* always_deny: the agent denies all interactions.

+Some experiments we wanted to try:
+* Purely learn_trust agents
+* Purely know_reliability agents
+* A mix of all 4 types of agents of varying proportions

+Potential future agent types to try:
+* Agents that are more forgiving in early encounters (e.g. lower threshold to accept an interaction) and have higher standards over time.
+This could be reasonable because we don't want to penalize a high-reliability neighbor who happened to mess up once.

 ## Conclusion
 To read the final paper with more detailed descriptions of our experiments and results, please reach out to the authors at karlyhou@college.harvard.edu, catherinehuang@college.harvard.edu, and adammohamed@college.harvard.edu.